 “With RTI, schools identify students at risk for poor learning outcomes, monitor student progress, provide evidence-based interventions and adjust the intensity and nature of those interventions depending on a student’s responsiveness”.

 The National Centre’s website is very comprehensive and explores the RTI approach in detail.
 Visit www.rti4success.org for more information.

 What does the RTI process look like?

 Adopting the RTI model has the potential to reduce the number of students who present with learning difficulties as a result of poor instruction and/or curricula.
 It also allows for earlier identification of students who continue to fail to make progress despite high quality instruction and evidence-based intervention.
-It is at this point that an individual assessment to determine whether the student meets the criteria for learning disability diagnosis may become important.
-A combination of RTI and individual assessment is important in diagnosing learning disabilities.
+It is at this point that an individual assessment to determine whether the child meets the criteria for a specific learning disorder diagnosis may become important.
+A combination of RTI and individual assessment is important in diagnosing specific learning disorders.